ZZ-Cat/CRSFforArduino/README.md

 ### The API

 1. Add my library to your sketch with `#include "CRSFforArduino.h"`
-2. Underneath that, you need to declare `CRSFforArduino crsf = CRSFforArduino(&Serial1)`
+2. Underneath that, you need to declare `CRSFforArduino crsf = CRSFforArduino()`.
+For now, you can leave the parentheses empty.
+There is ongoing work to allow you to specify what pins your receiver is connected to.
+For now, it defaults to pins 0 & 1 for Tx & Rx respectively.
 3. In your `setup()`, do `crsf.begin()` to start communicating with your connected ExpressLRS receiver.
+In case something goes wrong, `crsf.begin()` returns a boolean value of `true` if initialisation is successful, & `false` if it is not.
-4. In your `loop()`, you need to call `crsf.update()`, as this polls your receiver for new RC channels data.
+4. In your `loop()`, you need to call `crsf.update()`.
+This handles all of the data processing (including receiving RC channels & sending telemetry) & should be called as often as possible.
+You no longer need to read back the return value of `crsf.update()`, as it no longer returns anything.
+Everything is handled internally now.
-5. Do `crsf.getChannel(n)` to get the raw value from your desired RC channel.
+5. To read your RC channel values, use `crsf.readRcChannel(n)`.
 Here, `n` refers to your channel number from 1 to 16.

-If you want to convert the raw channel value to microseconds, do `crsf.rcToUs(n)`, where `n` is the raw RC value you want to convert. `rcToUs()` will return the converted value in microseconds.
+If you want to read the raw RC value instead of microseconds from your RC channel, `readRcChannel()` can take an optional second argument of `true` to return the raw RC value instead of microseconds.
+For example, `crsf.readRcChannel(1, true)` will return the raw RC value from channel 1.

 The example below demonstrates what your code should look like, using the instructions above: